This article was updated on March 4, 2022

 But you can’t serve free drinks and snacks virtually, so when does it make sense to go for a virtual open house?
 There are a few things to consider:

-- Out-of-state buyers – If you’re looking to attract buyers who don’t live nearby—or even in-state—a virtual open house provides exposure.
+- Out-of-state buyers – If you’re looking to attract buyers who don’t live nearby—or even in-state—a virtual open house provides exposure and accessibility.
 It’s a convenient and interactive experience for all buyers despite their geographical location.

 - Online searches – Most home buyers begin their searches online.
 As such, a virtual house tour gives you an immediate advantage over in-person open houses.
 Virtual house tours allow you to reach more customers through the digital world so that everyone who is interested in the home can attend, no matter where they are.